panda-with-issues/fabulous-lady/README.md

 Fabolous-Lady will respond only to a restricted, small set of commands and ignore every message that isn't included in that set.
 Every command must start with a `!`.
 If a message sent by user starts with `!` but doesn't match with the instructions set, it is simply ignored.

 Whenever a task is completed successfully, Fabulous-Lady will send back a message.
-If no answer is returned, surely the task was failed.
+If no answer is returned, surely the task failed.
 This could only happen if the command is misspelled or if the arguments provided are invalid.

-Please note that Fabulous-Lady intentionally doesn't come with robust input validation, so if you enter an incorrect argument (e.g. a wrong player name) but it's still in a possible valid format, the bot will accomplish its task.
-In cases like the insertion of a wrong player name, there is no going back -- however, this shouldn't break the game.
-Learn more in commands spec
+Please note that Fabulous-Lady intentionally doesn't come with robust input validation, so if you enter an incorrect argument (e.g. a wrong player name) but in a possible valid format, the bot will still accomplish its task.
+In cases like the insertion of a wrong player name, there is no going back.
+Hopefully, this shouldn't be game-breaking.
+Learn more in commands spec.

 ### List of commands

-In this spec, when a command is followed by brackets with dots means that that command accepts an argument.
-When providing an argument, an arbitrary set of words can follow the command, only the last word matter.
+When a command is followed by brackets with dots, it means that such command accepts an argument.
+When providing an argument, an arbitrary set of words can follow the command, only the last word will be kept in consideration for instructions purpose.
 That word must be of the right type and contain the specific information needed to accomplish the task.
+> E.g: `!occhiataccia a quel maledetto di Matteo` will be interpreted as `!occhiataccia Matteo`.

 Fabulous-Lady will responde to the following commands: